 If you’re new to outdoor activities and you don’t know where to go, this list is for you.

-This will guide you in your search for fun things to do outdoors in your area.
+It will guide you in your search for fun things to do outdoors in your area.

 Yeah, you could do a Google search, but it may lead you down a rabbit hole.